 All large supermarkets and pharmacies have an entire feminine hygiene section; even smaller ones have fairly broad-based offerings.
 The pricing is competitive; for example, a local brand pack of sanitary pads (with seven or eight pads), can be bought for under AED 10 (approx. 2 euros).
 Intimate washes, however, (like Betadine, 50 ml) start from AED20 (approx. 5 euro).
 If you shop online on sites such as Noon or Carrefour UAE, you may find good discounts.

 Mental health awareness for women is increasing in the region.
 The United Arab Emirates has been conspicuous in its efforts to spearhead the movement, with mental health conferences and workshops that specifically focus on women and children.

-There are many counselling and psychiatry centers, such as the LightHouse Arabia Centre for Wellbeing and Camali Clinic: Child & Adult Mental Health in Dubai, and the National Rehabilitation Center (NRC) in Abu Dhabi.
+There are many counseling and psychiatry centers, such as the LightHouse Arabia Centre for Wellbeing and Camali Clinic: Child & Adult Mental Health in Dubai, and the National Rehabilitation Center (NRC) in Abu Dhabi.
 These provide highly trained psychiatrists and mental health experts.

-There are also a lot of support groups which use social media and community meet-up platforms to reach out to women.
+There are also a lot of support groups that use social media and community meet-up platforms to reach out to women.
 These include With Hope UAE, which is run by a group of Emirati women who use the hashtag #mymindmatters.
 Most discussions in these threads are related to sexual abuse, workplace harassment, and depression.

 Services dealing with eating disorders in the UAE

 Eating disorders have become a common talking point in various forums throughout the United Arab Emirates.
 Experts believe that this has a lot to do with the high pressure in the country to look glamorous; plus the obsession with social media.
-A lot of girls and young women suffer from anorexia nervosa; symptoms include a fear of weight gain, and therefore a refusal to eat properly and maintain a healthy body weight.
+A lot of girls and young women suffer from anorexia nervosa; symptoms include fear of weight gain, and therefore a refusal to eat properly and maintain a healthy body weight.